International Air Services Commission Client Service Charter

 - the wider aviation industry, including airport owners, providers of services to airlines, and employee associations;

-- the Minister for Infrastructure, Transport, Regional Development and Local Government;
+- the Minister for Infrastructure and Regional Development;

 - Australian and State government departments and agencies; and